 Palliative care can help a person at any stage of illness.
 People often receive treatment for the tumor and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
 You may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy, surgery, and radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-A brain tumor can cause many symptoms, some of which can be severe and have an enormous impact on a patient’s life.
+Some of the symptoms of a brain tumor can be severe and have an enormous impact on a patient’s life.
 However, they can often be managed with the use of certain medications.
 Supportive care for people with a brain tumor includes:

 - Pain medication to help manage the pain from headaches, a common symptom of a brain tumor.
-Often, drugs call corticosteroids are used to control pain without the need for prescription pain medications.
+Often, drugs call corticosteroids are used to lower swelling in the brain, which can lessen pain from the swelling without the need for prescription pain medications.

 - Antiseizure medication to help control seizures.
 There are several types of drugs available, and they are prescribed by your neurologist.

 - Corticosteroids are also used to decrease the amount of swelling in the brain.